-Data are extracted from administrative files supplied by Canada Revenue Agency (CRA).
+Data are extracted from administrative files supplied to Administrative Data Division by Canada Revenue Agency (CRA).

 The Self-Employment File for Agriculture (SEFA) for T1s and the Corporation Tax Processing System (CORTAX) file for T2s, supplied by CRA contain the ATDP universe for the unincorporated and incorporated sectors respectively.
 The Statistical Universe File--T3, also from CRA, provides the universe for communal farming organizations.